Metro support layer

 Utility pages stay canonical

-DFW is commercially important because multiple city and district utilities publish different tester-list, annual-testing, and failed-test workflows.
+DFW is commercially important because multiple city and district utilities publish different portal, tester-list, annual-testing, and failed-test workflows.
 This page groups those surfaces without pretending the metro summary is the underlying authority.

 Use this metro page to compare nearby utility workflows and public provider options, then drop into the exact utility page before acting on a compliance step.